4 frequent causes of house fires

 Hot ashes are an underestimated fire-hazard in homes.
-Not only can poor management of ashes start a fire, but it also causes poisoning.
+Not only can poor management of ashes start a fire (This hyperlink will open in a new tab)., but it also causes poisoning.
 They give off carbon monoxide, a gas that is dangerous to you, your loved ones and even pets.

 To limit the risk of fire, clean your fireplace regularly depending on how often you use it:

 - Remove the ashes with a steel fireplace shovel.
 Never vacuum the ashes, as fine particles can clog the filter.

 - Place them in a metal container with a lid and raised bottom.

 Did you know?
 Fireplace ashes can stay hot for up to 72 hours.

 - Place the container outside with the lid closed to preserve the air quality in your home and reduce risk.

 - Install it on a non-combustible outdoor surface, at least one metre away from anything that could catch fire: walls, shed, barbecue, carport, shrubs, etc.

 - After several days, stir the ashes to make sure they've cooled down.
 Don’t dispose of them until they’ve stopped emitting smoke or heat.

 - Place cold ashes in a compost bin or in the trash.